35percent/11tystarter/src/posts/only-one-in-ten-new-homes-in-southwark-is-social-rented.md

 The need for social rented housing has continued to rise since Southwark made its 2013 pledge to build 11,000 council homes over thirty years.
 The pledge is a good one, but it will probably only maintain the 2013 number of homes, not increase it.
 Southwark also does itself no favours by exaggerating the progress it is making towards the 11,000 council homes target.
 The amount of council and social housing being built in the borough is a fraction of the amount of free-market housing and unless this changes and we start getting more social housing from private developers as well as council homes, then Southwark's housing crisis will continue.

+__Footnotes:__
-[^1] 'CACI Paycheck data confirms that 93% of households in Southwark have a household income that requires social and intermediate housing' - para 2, pg 108 [Southwark Plan 2022](https://www.southwark.gov.uk/planning-and-building-control/planning-policy-and-transport-policy/new-southwark-plan)
+[^1]: 'CACI Paycheck data confirms that 93% of households in Southwark have a household income that requires social and intermediate housing' - para 2, pg 108 [Southwark Plan 2022](https://www.southwark.gov.uk/planning-and-building-control/planning-policy-and-transport-policy/new-southwark-plan)

-[^2] The [Planning London Datahub](https://www.london.gov.uk/what-we-do/planning/who-we-work/borough-webpages#:~:text=The%20Planning%20DataHub%20is%20a,shared%20understanding%20of%20the%20data.) is a *'collaborative project between all of the Planning Authorities in London'* including Southwark.
+[^2]: The [Planning London Datahub](https://www.london.gov.uk/what-we-do/planning/who-we-work/borough-webpages#:~:text=The%20Planning%20DataHub%20is%20a,shared%20understanding%20of%20the%20data.) is a *'collaborative project between all of the Planning Authorities in London'* including Southwark.
 It is part of the [London Datastore](https://data.london.gov.uk/) and is a 'new data base that includes data fed live from the boroughs...'.
 The Datahub's [Residential Completion Dashboard](https://public.tableau.com/views/PlanningLondonDatahub-Dashboard/MainDashboard?:language=en&:display_count=y&publish=yes&:origin=viz_share_link) shows all housing completions for all the boroughs in London.

-[^3] 5,761 social rented homes were completed, 3,050 s/r homes were lost, leaving a 2,711 net gain for the eighteen financial years FY2004-FY2021.
+[^3]: 5,761 social rented homes were completed, 3,050 s/r homes were lost, leaving a 2,711 net gain for the eighteen financial years FY2004-FY2021.
 25,286 homes of all tenures were completed in total, after losses are taken into account.
 From an analysis of the [Residential Completion Dashboard](https://public.tableau.com/views/PlanningLondonDatahub-Dashboard/MainDashboard?:language=en&:display_count=y&publish=yes&:origin=viz_share_link), data filtered for Southwark.

-[^4] 17,651 free-market (69.81%), 2,711 social rent (10.72%), 339 affordable rent (1.34%), 3,572 intermediate (14.13%), 57 Discount Market Rent (0.23%), 956 Other (3.39%) - 25,286 units in total.
+[^4]: 17,651 free-market (69.81%), 2,711 social rent (10.72%), 339 affordable rent (1.34%), 3,572 intermediate (14.13%), 57 Discount Market Rent (0.23%), 956 Other (3.39%) - 25,286 units in total.
 Completed during the eighteen years FY2004-FY2021.
 Figures do not include non-conventional units and empty homes brought back into use.
 From an analysis of the [Residential Completion Dashboard](https://public.tableau.com/views/PlanningLondonDatahub-Dashboard/MainDashboard?:language=en&:display_count=y&publish=yes&:origin=viz_share_link), data filtered for Southwark.

-[^5] 31 social rented homes were completed in Southwark in 2021, while 122 were demolished, all on Elephant Park Plots H2 and H3 (14/AP/3438/3439), leaving a net loss of 91 units.
+[^5]: 31 social rented homes were completed in Southwark in 2021, while 122 were demolished, all on Elephant Park Plots H2 and H3 (14/AP/3438/3439), leaving a net loss of 91 units.
 More social rented homes were lost than completed  in FY 2004 (-140), FY2015 (-121), FY2016 (-166), FY2021 (-91).
 From an analysis of the [Residential Completion Dashboard](https://public.tableau.com/views/PlanningLondonDatahub-Dashboard/MainDashboard?:language=en&:display_count=y&publish=yes&:origin=viz_share_link), data filtered for Southwark.

-[^6] The net gains/losses for FY2021 are 441 free-market units (98.7%), -91 social rent (-20.4%), 39 affordable rent (8.7%), intermediate 58 (13%).
+[^6]: The net gains/losses for FY2021 are 441 free-market units (98.7%), -91 social rent (-20.4%), 39 affordable rent (8.7%), intermediate 58 (13%).
 From an analysis of the [Residential Completion Dashboard](https://public.tableau.com/views/PlanningLondonDatahub-Dashboard/MainDashboard?:language=en&:display_count=y&publish=yes&:origin=viz_share_link), data filtered for Southwark.

-[^7]  Southwark's Table 8 gives 'Gross' figures; the Datahub describes the same figures as 'Gains'.
+[^7]:  Southwark's Table 8 gives 'Gross' figures; the Datahub describes the same figures as 'Gains'.
 The Datahub figures for FY2019 and FY2020 vary from Southwark's, giving total Gains for FY2013 to FY2020 of 2,170, against Southwark's figure of 2,208 for the same period.
 Datahub figures from an analysis of the [Residential Completion Dashboard](https://public.tableau.com/views/PlanningLondonDatahub-Dashboard/MainDashboard?:language=en&:display_count=y&publish=yes&:origin=viz_share_link), data filtered for Southwark.